jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs/index.md

 Note that the Floatplane API does support the use of [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) for retrieving some information, such as retrieving information about creators, users, etc. Expect an HTTP 304 if the content has not changed, and to re-use cached responses.
 This is useful to ease the strain on Floatplane's API server.

+The date-time format used by Floatplane API is not standard ISO 8601 format.
+The dates/times given by Floatplane include milliseconds.
+Depending on your code generator, you may need to override the date-time format to something similar to `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, for both encoding and decoding.

 Base URLs:

 * <a href="https://www.floatplane.com">https://www.floatplane.com</a>